Canada's Air

 Fine Particulate Matter (PM2.5)

-Environmental Effects - Impacts on the environment can vary depending on the chemical make-up but, mostly, PM can cause changes to soil and water chemistry.
-This can adversely impact organisms and vegetation.
-PM2.5 can stain and damage stone and other materials, statues and monuments.
+Environmental Effects - The impacts of PM2.5 on the environment can vary depending on its chemical make-up.
+For instance, PM2.5 often contains acidifying components that can cause changes to soil and water chemistry and may contain heavy metals or other toxic substances.
+These components can adversely impact animals and vegetation, leading to species and habitat loss.
+Other components in PM2.5 may have a neutralizing effect on acidity.
+Deposition of PM2.5 on leaves can reduce photosynthesis rates, decrease agricultural crop yields, and may change the absorption rate of other chemicals such as SO2.
+PM2.5 can stain and damage stone and other materials, impacting buildings, statues, and monuments.
 PM2.5 also contributes to reduced visibility, which affects cities, airports, and wilderness areas, and can negatively impact tourism and the economy.

 Ozone (O3)

-Environmental Effects - Ozone is absorbed directly by plants through pores in their leaves.
-Once inside the plant, O3 can damage leaves, reduce photosynthesis, impair reproduction and decrease agricultural crop yields.
-This can reduce the variety of plants in an ecosystem.
-While mostly known for its adverse effects on health and the environment, ozone is also a greenhouse gas that contributes to climate change.
+Environmental Effects - O3 is absorbed directly by plants through pores in their leaves.
+Once inside the plant, ozone can damage leaves, reduce photosynthesis rates, impair reproduction and decrease agricultural crop yields.
+This can reduce the variety of plants in an ecosystem and may contribute to forest decline in some parts of Canada.
+O3 exposure is also known to degrade plastics.
+While mostly known for its adverse effects on health and the environment, O3 is also a greenhouse gas that contributes to climate change.

 Nitrogen dioxide (NO2)